 CP22 Portside, large rider, edge trench 5

-Old survey tags noted, but not used, consisted of CP14, a loose halfbeam or companionway element, and CP12, timber in trench 3.
+Old survey tags noted, but not used, consisted of CP14, a loose halfbeam or companionway element, and CP12, a timber in trench 3.